 All charities are required to report all Serious Incidents (safeguarding and otherwise) to the Charity Commission.
-Most Religious Communities1 are charities and this guidance is for those Religious Communities that are charities.
+All Diocesan Boards of Education (DBEs) are charities, some as a statutory committee of the Diocesan Board of Finance (DBF) and others as independent incorporated or unincorporated charities.